-We hypothesize that a combination of hierarchical and textual attributes should reveal a clearer sense of connectivity between elements.
+As discussed in section 2, relying solely on either textual or structural attributes of a form's elements may not adequately reveal the interrelationships among them.
+We hypothesize that a combination of these attributes should reveal a clearer sense of connectivity between elements, in contrast with relying on them solely.
 To achieve this, we employ embedding techniques to combine the individual features of the elements, thus overcoming their separate limitations.
 Subsequently, these combined embeddings are utilized to elucidate potential relationships among the elements.
 This is achieved by constructing a graph, FERG, which represents the interconnected structure of the elements.